Award Winners

 DGPA “Young Scientist Award” 2010:

-Dr. Paul Sauseng (University of Salzburg)
+Dr. Paul Sauseng

 During June 10- 12, 2010 several hundred scientists once again attended the annual meeting of the German Society for Applied Psychophysiology (Deutsche Gesellschaft für Psychophysiologie und ihre Anwendung; DGPA), which this year was held at the University of Greifswald (Germany).
 Also as in previous years, the DGPA awarded prizes – one of them sponsored by Brain Products – to young scientists who had presented outstanding papers or posters.